jacklee981229/jacklee981229.github.io/source/_posts/a-game-named-dont-starve.md

 And you look for more, you start to exploring an underworld, a door to nowhere, seasonal boss.

 And you look for more.
-In the end you realized, the only goal is that you don't die, or that you <b>'Don't Starve'</b>.
+In the end you realized, the only goal is that you don't die, or that you **'Don't Starve'**.